YajanaRao/Perftool/README.md

 [Default reporting](http://htmlpreview.github.io/?https://github.com/YajanaRao/Perftool/blob/master/site/2018-05-02_19-40-34/index.html)

 ### 2. Live reporting using Influx and Grafana
 If influx database is enabled in defaults.ini file, System and Process data will be pushed to the influx.
-Using grafana you can generate live reports
+Using grafana you can generate live reports.
+(Dashboard template is in resource folder)

 Example
 ![alt text](https://raw.githubusercontent.com/YajanaRao/Perftool/master/site/images/grafana.png)